Our Programs

 Volunteer Income Tax Assistance (VITA)

-A FREE tax preparation in partnership with the IRS and offered to individuals and families making $60,000 or less.
-This includes many seniors and low to moderate-income families.
-This helps in that it eliminates the fees for tax preparation and cash advances by keeping more money in the taxpayer's homes and in our community.
-This includes many seniors and low to moderate-income families.
-This past tax season we were able to serve approximately 325 individuals/families producing $412,574 in refunds and saving $63,800 in tax prep fees.
-The demand for this program has greatly increased over the past few years and many of our citizens had to be served in different counties.
+A FREE tax preparation program in partnership with the IRS that is offered to individuals and families making $60,000 or less.
+This includes many seniors and low-to-moderate income families.
+VITA helps eliminates tax preparation fees and cash advances, keeping more money in the taxpayer's homes and in our community.
+This past tax season, we served 379 individuals/families, producing $477,867 in refunds and saving $75,800 in tax prep fees.
+View the full 2025 VITA report here.
+Interested in becoming a VITA volunteer?
+Give us a call at (864)-882-9743 or fill out a Contact form.